Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 Okanagan winds can be brutal – especially those afternoon gusts that come up without warning.
 Awnings must be retracted in wind or they’ll tear, twist, or rip right off the mounting hardware.
 If you’re not home when the wind starts, you’re gambling.

 Patio covers don’t care about wind.
-They’re engineered structures that stay put.
+They’re solid, over-built structures that stay put.
 A properly built cover treats a windstorm like any other Tuesday.

 Winter Snow

-Patio covers with proper snow load ratings (40+ PSF for our area) handle snow as a normal operating condition.
+Patio covers over-built for BC winters handle snow as a normal operating condition.
 Snow slides off, or it sits there until it melts – either way, the structure handles it without drama.

 UV Exposure